// the dangers of auto-psychoanalysis

 // the failure modes

-- the blind spot is the point. the thing you most need to see is the thing you're built to look away from. karen horney, who argued people can analyze themselves, was clear about this: resistance is hardest to see in yourself, because the part resisting is the same part doing the looking. a mirror can't show you its own back.
+• the blind spot is the point. the thing you most need to see is the thing you're built to look away from. karen horney, who argued people can analyze themselves, was clear about this: resistance is hardest to see in yourself, because the part resisting is the same part doing the looking. some of it you will not be able to see alone.

-- rumination wearing analysis's clothes. going over the same ground again and again feels like work and isn't. real looking moves; a loop just deepens the groove. if you've circled the same thought for the tenth time and nothing shifted, that's a spiral, not an insight.
+• rumination that passes for analysis. going over the same ground again and again feels like work and isn't. real looking produces change; a loop just repeats. if you've circled the same thought for the tenth time and nothing shifted, that's a spiral, not an insight.

-- going too deep, alone. some ground is not safe to walk onto by yourself — real trauma, grief that's still open, a state that turns dark when you sit in it. self-analysis can re-open a wound it can't hold. if looking makes it worse, stop looking and get a person.
+• going too deep, alone. some material is not safe to open by yourself — real trauma, grief that's still open, a state that worsens the longer you stay in it. self-analysis can resurface pain it has no way to support. if looking makes it worse, stop looking and get a person.

 // where it runs out

-the practice is a lens for seeing your own position more clearly. it is not therapy, not diagnosis, not treatment, and not a substitute for a professional. the honest use of it is knowing its edge: it works for the drift you can face, and it hands off the rest.
+the practice is a way of seeing your own position more clearly. it is not therapy, not diagnosis, not treatment, and not a substitute for a professional. the honest use of it is knowing its limit: it works for the drift you can face, and it hands off the rest.

 this is for reflection, not for a crisis; if you're in danger, reach a person or a local emergency service.

-part of the same set as phronesis psychoanalysis. the lens is only honest with its limits stated — this is the page that states them.
+part of the same set as phronesis psychoanalysis. the practice is only honest with its limits stated — this is the page that states them.